 Inpex plans to exploit the Ichthys gas field for more than 40 years; it cannot be trusted to reduce emissions with those plans on the table.
+We need a strong Safeguard Mechanism to force corporations like Inpex to walk the talk on emissions reduction.

-8. Shell Australia
+Shell Australia